Cepr0/generic-crud/readme.md

     </plugins>
 </build>
 ```
-Note that the second 'path' section is necessary only if you are using [Lombok](https://projectlombok.org/) in your project.
+Note that the second `path` in the `annotationProcessorPaths` section is necessary
+if you are using [Lombok](https://projectlombok.org/) in your project.

 ## Demo Application